Skip to content

 Statistical Validity

-Important Note: This guarantee holds under the null hypothesis that $X_{test}$ is from the same distribution as the calibration data.
-For a test instance that is truly anomalous (not from the calibration distribution), this probability statement does not apply.
+This guarantee holds under the null hypothesis that \(X_{test}\) comes from the same distribution as calibration data.
+For truly anomalous instances (not from the calibration distribution), this probability statement does not apply.

 Intuitive Understanding

-The p-value answers the question: "If this test instance were actually normal, what's the probability of observing an anomaly score at least as extreme as what we observed?"
+The p-value answers: "If this instance were normal, what's the probability of a score this extreme or higher?"

 • High p-value (e.g., 0.8): The test instance looks very similar to calibration data